-The app contains 600 standard phrases, though the tailoring of these for adult patients, pediatric patients, and specific third parties as well as to accommodate the patient's gender, which is needed in many languages, meant that up to 1200 phrases were produced in Arabic, for example, and overall, 16,000 audio-files were generated in total (the app is available for Android and iOS, see Multimedia Appendix 2).
+The app contains 600 standard phrases, though the tailoring of these for adult and child patients, specific third parties and accommodating the patient's gender, which is needed in many languages, meant that up to 1,200 phrases were produced in Arabic, for example, and overall, 16,000 audio-files were generated in total.
+(The App is available for Android and iOS, see Multimedia Appendix 2).